ordina-jworks/ordina-jworks.github.io/_posts/2019-04-15-Keep-your-RxJS-streams-from-bursting-their-banks.md

 Declarative code means that the code can explain itself without the need of comments.
 Great!
 Now developers don't need to worry about writing comments anymore.
-RxJS provides a lot of operators that are self-explanatory: map, filter, withLatestFrom, catchError, ...
+RxJS provides a lot of operators that are self-explanatory: `map`, `filter`, `withLatestFrom`, `catchError`, ...
 So what's the problem?
 It's something what I've noticed a lot lately.
 A stream with so many piped operators that it isn't even funny anymore.
-Let's look at the following stream: (*Note: this is a slightly modified stream from the file spoken of earlier, because I just can't come up with this stuff*)
+Let's look at the following stream: (*Note: this is a slightly modified stream from the file spoken of earlier, because I just can't come up with this stuff.*)

 ```typescript
 this.childObject$ = merge(